 Program OverviewPrinter Friendly

-Our Business – Marketing program prepares you to be the essential link between an organization and its customer base.
-You start this certificate program by learning business basics such as accounting, organizational behaviour, business software, customer service and international business.
-These topics create a solid foundation for the marketing courses and topics that follow, including:
+Centennial College's Business – Marketing program will prepare you to be the essential link between an organization and its customer base.
+You'll start this certificate program by learning business basics such as accounting, organizational behaviour, business software, customer service and international business.
+These topics will create a solid foundation for the marketing courses and topics that will follow, including:

-In addition to classroom theory led by experienced faculty members, the Business – Marketing program makes use of hands-on learning.
-You will explore the various areas of marketing through case studies, guest lectures, presentations, projects, computer simulations and technologies.
+In addition to classroom theory led by experienced faculty members, the Business – Marketing program will employ a hands-on learning approach.
+You'll explore the various areas of marketing through case studies, guest lectures, presentations, projects, computer simulations and technologies.

 Program OutlinePrinter Friendly